zerollzeng/tiny-tensorrt/README.md

 and I use [spdlog](https://github.com/gabime/spdlog) for some fancy log output, it's very lightweight for intergrate.

 I use pybind11 for python api binding.

+# About License
+For the 3rd-party module and TensorRT, maybe you need to follow their license

+For the part I wrote, you can do anything you want